rih3d/cirr-docker/README.md

 The additional DICOM receiver can be used as a proxy to accept DICOM transfers and queue them for the main clinical-facing repository.
 The main repo slows down considerably as the DB grows large, particularly if compression is on.<sup><a name="^timing_ref">[2](#^timing)</a></sup>

 An isolated Orthanc using a Postgres backend can be created directly using `docker-compose` from the [orthancp-docker](orthancp-docker) directory.
-By default it will create a separate network.
+That version has a much simpler configuration process, and by default it will create services on a separate network.

 ### XNAT w Postgres and Persistent Data Storage